Yochengliu/Relation-Shape-CNN/docs/index.md

 <small> The results (%) of five intuitive low-level relation.
 Model A applies only 3D Euclidean distance; Model B adds the coordinates difference to model A; Model C adds the coordinates of two points to model B; Model D utilizes the normals of two points and their cosine distance; Model E projects 3D points onto a 2D plane of XY, XZ and YZ. </small>
 </p>

+- The low-level relation vector can be defined flexibly.

+- Using only 3D Euclidean distance as relation can result in an accuracy of 92.5%.

+- Even learning from the relation in 2D projections of points, a decent performance of 92.2% can also be achieved.

-### Robustness
+### Robustness to sampling density

 <div align="center">
     <img src="images/density.jpg" width="80%" height ="80%" alt="density.jpg" />
 </div>
 <p align = 'center'>
-<small> Robustness to sampling density.
-Left part: Point cloud with random point dropout.
+<small> Left part: Point cloud with random point dropout.
 Right part: Test results of using sparser points as the input to a model trained with 1024 points. </small>
 </p>

+### Robustness to point permutation and rigid transformation (%)

 <div align="center">
     <img src="images/rotation.jpg" width="70%" height ="70%" alt="rotation.jpg" />
 </div>
 <p align = 'center'>
-<small> Robustness to point permutation and rigid transformation (%).
+<small> All the models are trained without related data augmentations, _e.g._, translation or rotation, to avoid confusion.
 During testing, we perform random permutation (perm.) of points, add a small translation of 0.2 and rotate the input point cloud by 90 degree and 180 degree. </small>
 </p>

 <h1 align = "center">Visualization and Complexity</h1>